AltWire may receive a small commission from purchases made after you click a link on this page.

 Growing up, my teenage years contained that same angst, confusion, and self-discovery.
 But through it all, there was one band that always seemed to embody everything I felt: Linkin Park.
 Their 2000 debut album, Hybrid Theory, hit me like a ton of bricks and set me on the path I am on now as a music journalist.
 So, as a (then) seventeen-year-old, when they announced the release of their follow-up album, Meteora, I couldn’t wait to get my hands on it.

 If you’re a Linkin Park fan, you know the feeling of waiting with bated breath for their next release.
 And when they announced Meteora, the excitement was palpable.
-On the day of its release, Meteora was precisely what I and countless others needed.
+On the day of its release, Meteora was exactly what I and countless others needed.
 Tracks like “Somewhere I Belong” and “Numb” spoke to teenagers and young adults grappling with similar issues as myself.
 And even today, years later, the messages conveyed by these songs remain just as relevant.

 Chester Bennington‘s raw and evocative vocals had the uncanny ability to resonate with my chaotic emotions.
 I felt seen and understood in a way no one around me could grasp.
 And although their music addressed complex and dark themes often stigmatized by the public, it felt like a comforting embrace that helped me navigate my mental health battles as a teenager.